Warren Buffett's hunt for a large acquisition could lead to targets like Eaton

 Using Thomson Reuters StarMine data, Reuters Insider compiled a list of more than 80 companies that met Buffett's basic criteria -- namely industry leaders with strong balance sheets that are available on the cheap.

-Names like ITW, Cliffs and Eaton feature on the list, along with high-profile international names like Rolls-Royce Group and AkzoNobel.
+Names like ITW, Cliffs and Eaton feature on the list, along with high-profile international names like Rolls-Royce Group

 All of them are trading at enough of a discount to analysts' expected earnings growth for the next five years that Buffett could pay a 20 percent premium and still be getting value in the deal.